 The Kate Spade line was always focused on creating stylish yet timeless items that would be appropriate for a lifetime.
 Unfortunately, Kate Spade took her own life in 2018, but her brand still lives on, with new items hitting the fashion world all the time.

 Donatella Versace is an Italian fashion designer and businesswoman that began her career as a model.
 She is the sister of Gianni Versace, who was the creator of the Versace brand.
-She became the creative director after her sister’s death in 1997.
+She became the creative director after her brother’s death in 1997.